 By Brian Sherman

-Whether you’re an electrician, HVAC technician, plumber or any other contractor in the trades, the need to “go digital” has never been greater.
+Whether you’re a contractor, electrician, HVAC technician, plumber or any other specialist in the trades, the need to “go digital” has never been greater.

 If you’re an online marketer, sure, identifying the tasks your business should digitize is easy.
 However, if you’re like many established – or even new – trades business owners or contractors, you may realize just how much of a challenge that can be.